jeffvance/kube_vol_provisioning/README.md

   n | size of volume to be provisioned to kubernetes, eg. 20Gi. nodeSpec | list of storage-node:brick-mnt-path:brick-dev-path if *vname* is new.
 Eg. *"rhs-node-1:/mnt/brick:/dev/vg1/lv1 rhs-node-2:/mnt/brick:/dev/vg1/lv1 ..."*.
 If *vname* already exists then just a single storage node spanned by *vname* is required.

-The file names for the two new yaml files created are the volume name with "-endpoints.yaml" or "-storage.yaml" appended.
-These files are overwritten if they exist.
+The endpoints yaml file is named "*vname*-endpoints.yaml" and the persistent volume yaml file is named  "*vname*-pv.yaml".
+The volume name (*vname*) is down-cased if needed.
+So, if the supplied volume name is "MyVol" then the endpoints file will be named "myvol-endpoints.yaml" and the PV file will be named "myvol-pv.yaml".
+These files are overwritten if they already exist.